 Urban & Community Forestry (UCF): Learn about the urban environment and the planning, design, and management of trees and vegetation in parks, greenbelts, open spaces, and private lands.
 This track is accredited by the Society of American Foresters.
 UCF Curriculum Guide

-Minors are an excellent way to further focus your studies in a related area of interest and can help bolster your resume.
-Listed below are popular minors for students interested in natural resources.
+Minors are an excellent way to diversify your knowledge and focus your studies in a related area of interest.
+Our program offers two free-standing minors in Forest Ecosystem Management and Conservation and Urban and Community Forestry.
+CFANS offers many other engaging minors for FNRM students interested in other areas of environmental study.
 FNRM students typically meet all the ESPM minor requirements through their regular coursework and are encouraged to apply for it.

 - Fisheries and Wildlife